rs/rest-layer/README.md

 ## Sorting

 Sorting is of resource items is defined throught the `sort` query-string parameter.
 The `sort` value is a list of resource's fields separated by comas (`,`).
-To invert a field's sort, you can prefix it's with a minus (`-`) character.
+To invert a field's sort, you can prefix its name with a minus (`-`) character.

 To use a resource field with the `sort` parameter, the field must be defined on the resource and the `Sortable` field property must be set to `true`.
 You may want to ensure the backend database has this field indexed when enabled.

 Here we sort the result by ascending quantity and descending date:

-	sort=quantity,-created
+	/posts?sort=quantity,-created

 ## Field Selection